 Data quality is addressed, in part, by consistent performance of valid procedures documented in the SOPs.
 It is enhanced by the training and experience of project staff (Section 5.0) and documentation of project activities (Section 6.0).
 This QAPP and other supporting materials will be distributed to all project personnel.
 An orientation and methods refresher sessions will be held prior to commencement of sampling.
-A QC Officer will ensure that samples are taken according to the established protocols and that all forms, check lists, and measurements are recorded and completed correctly during the sampling episode.
+The Field Sampling or Laboratory QC Officer will ensure that samples are taken according to the established protocols and that all forms, checklists, and measurements are recorded and completed correctly during the sampling episode.
 Staff performance will be reviewed during the sampling and analysis phases to ensure adherence to project protocols.